kiteflies-ok/Text-To-Scene/README.md

 We welcome contributions!
 Please read our CONTRIBUTING.md for details.

 License 📄
-This project is licensed under the MIT License - see LICENSE.md for details.
+This project is licensed under the MIT License -> (https://opensource.org/licenses/MIT).

-Made with ❤️ &
+Made with ❤️
 Let's make learning visual and fun! 🎉

-Copy

 This README includes:
 1. Eye-catching emojis and badges